hyrwork/react-native-row/README.md

 Use `View` without replacing the core RN `View` like so

-    import { View as DialView, Row } from 'react-native-view'
+    import Row, { View as DialView } from 'react-native-view'

     <DialView dial={5}>
         <View style={{width: 50, height: 50, backgroundColor: 'powderblue'}} />